namjy007/strudel_reactor/README.md

 1. I have JSON handling implemented in my SoundEditor.js from line 33 to 75.

 # Additional Comments:
-1. Remark for part a will be appreciated since it will help me work better on Part b.
+1. Remark for part A will be appreciated since it will help me work better on Part b.
 2. I have tried and covered every aspect as to get the 15%, Commenting, Good demonstration and Presenting my work to the presentor.
 3. I have added git commit with different comments at different stage through out the project.

 ## Available Scripts